Opinion: Potential rewards outweigh risks in Mats Hummels' Borussia Dortmund deal | DW | 19.06.2019

 When Hummels moved to Dortmund for the first time in 2008 (joining on a permanent basis in 2009), he arrived as an unproven youngster, who hadn't made a breakthrough in Bavaria.

-Now the 30-year-old returns as an aging center back whose pace is on the decline and who is in need of building bridges with a fan base whose hearts he broke back in 2016 when he followed Mario Götze and Robert Lewandowski to Munich.
+Now the 30-year-old returns as a center back entering the tail end of his career with his pace waning.
+But his first challenge will be to build bridges with a fan base whose hearts he broke back in 2016 when he followed Mario Götze and Robert Lewandowski to Munich.

 Hummels was Jürgen Klopp's last captain at Dortmund, they lost the 2015 Cup final 3-1 against Wolfsburg